Everything you need to know about dyeing your hair for the first time

 Just like any other hair dye, you need to know how to apply it properly to get the best result.
 Dyeing your hair poorly can make it prone to breakage, leaving it feeling dry and damaged.

 For example, leaving the hair dye on your hair for a long time can make it over-processed, resulting in over-porous hair.
-In other instances, incorrect hair dye application could also result in uneven hair colour.
+In other instances, incorrect hair dye application could also result in uneven hair color.

-To avoid these issues, use high-quality hair care products, and follow proper application techniques to take good care of your hair after colouring.
+To avoid these issues, use high-quality hair care products, and follow proper application techniques to take good care of your hair after coloring.
 Following the hair dyeing instructions in your box hair dye kit is the easiest way to avoid any hair disasters!

 Black or a darker brown shade of hair dye complements each skin tone differently.
-When you think of black hair colour, you may not realize that it comes in a wide spectrum of shades beyond the typical plain and simple black.
+When you think of black hair color, you may not realize that it comes in a wide spectrum of shades beyond the typical plain and simple black.

 If you plan to dye your hair darker and have a warm skin tone, natural and soft black shades will look great on you.
-In case you're curious to know how your hair colour will turn out to be after dyeing, you can always refer to the before and after hair colour chart that's usually included in the package.
+In case you're curious to know how your hair color will turn out to be after dyeing, you can always refer to the before and after hair color chart that's usually included in the package.
 A great way to get a better idea of what to expect while choosing the perfect shade for your hair.

-For dark skin tones, jet-black hair colour can look amazing.
+For dark skin tones, jet-black hair color can look amazing.
 Just remember to pick a multidimensional shade, like our Nice‘n Easy blackest black shade, to avoid your hair and skin tone from looking too flat.